 - What similar cases have been brought before the court, what kind of compensation was awarded, how long the cases took, etc.

-- What necessary evidence and documentation has to be acquired to support your matter.
+- What necessary evidence and documentation have to be acquired to support your matter.

 - How witnesses, police reports and other factors will impact the case.